mrhhyu/AdaSim/README.md

 # AdaSim: A Recursive Similarity Measure in Graphs

-This repository provides a reference implementation of AdaSim as well as the proof of AdaSim scores properties.
+This repository provides the python implementation of AdaSim as well as the proof of AdaSim scores properties.

 ## Installation and usage
 AdaSim is a recursive link-based similarity measure based on the classic Adamic/Adar philosophy.
 AdaSim is applicable to **both** directed and undirected graphs.
 In the case of directed graphs, similarity scores can be computed based on any of in-links or out-links.
 In order to use AdaSim, the following packages are required: